How do I modify the height of the retaining wall or create a stepped top?

 Select Terrain> Build Terrain to generate contour lines between the elevation data that you entered.
 The terrain wall creates a break in the terrain, so that elevation data above it has no affect on the elevation data below.

-Select 3D Create Orthographic View> Cross Section/Elevation , and then click and drag the camera toward the retaining wall to create a cross section/elevation view of the retaining wall.
+Select 3D Create Orthographic View> Cross Section/Elevation , then click and drag the camera toward the retaining wall to create a cross section/elevation view of the retaining wall.

 In the Cross Section/Elevation view, click on the retaining wall near the top edge using the Select Objects tool to select it and display its edit handles.